symfony/symfony/src/Symfony/Component/Inflector/README.md

 Inflector Component
 ===================

-Inflector converts words between their singular and plural forms (English only).
+The Inflector component converts words between their singular and plural forms (English only).

 Resources
 ---------